 Trekking of course isn't the only string to our bow at Nepal Trekking Experts, and places like Kathmandu, Pokhara, Chitwan, and Lumbini are ideal destinations to visit at just about any time of the year.

-For more details please feel free to contact our staff and discuss the multitude of options.
+For more information please feel free to visit our detailed blog or contact our staff and discuss the multitude of options.